-Females tend to attach more to one member of the family and they will listen to this person more.
+Females tend to attach more to one member of the family, and they will listen to this person more.
 They are sometimes trained as service dogs because of this bonding behavior.
-They tend to be pushy about what they want, however, and will stubbornly resist obedience training and make it an uphill climb for you.
+However, they tend to be pushy about what they want and will stubbornly resist obedience training and make it an uphill climb for you.

-Twice a year the female is also going to go into heat and this produces mood swings, where she might forget her training altogether.
-Female poodle owners are often unprepared for this so it’s something that you should be aware of to avoid being surprised.
+Twice a year, the female will also go into heat, which produces mood swings, where she might forget her training altogether.
+Female poodle owners are often unprepared for this, so it’s something that you should be aware of to avoid being surprised.

 Want To Train Your Poodle With Peace Of Mind?

 If you haven’t trained your poodle properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.